home-assistant/developers.home-assistant/docs/documenting/standards.md

 - The language of the documentation should be American-English.
 - Don't put two spaces after a period.
 - Use a serial comma (also known as the Oxford comma) before the conjunction in a list of three or more items.
-E.g., "Through the use of additional adapters, Home Assistant allows the use of Zigbee, Z-Wave, and other protocols".
+For example, "Through the use of additional adapters, Home Assistant allows the use of Zigbee, Z-Wave, and other protocols".
 - There is no limit for the line length.
 You are allowed to write in a flowing text style.
 This will make it easier to use the GitHub online editor in the future.
 - Be objective and not gender favoring, polarizing, race related or religion inconsiderate.
 Contributions which do not follow this may be in breach of our [Code of Conduct](https://github.com/home-assistant/core/blob/master/CODE_OF_CONDUCT.md).
 - The case of brand names, services, protocols, integrations and platforms must match its respective counterpart.
-E.g., "Z-Wave" **not** "Zwave", "Z-wave", "Z Wave" or "ZWave".
+For example, "Z-Wave" **not** "Zwave", "Z-wave", "Z Wave" or "ZWave".
 Also, "Input Select" **not** "input select" or "Input select".
 - Do not use ALL CAPITALS for emphasis - use _italics_ instead.
-- All examples containing Jinja2 templates should be wrapped **outside** of the code markdown with the `{% raw %}` tag.
+- All examples containing Jinja2 templates should be wrapped **outside** the code markdown with the `{% raw %}` tag.

 ## Integration and Platform Pages

 - All examples should be formatted to be included in `configuration.yaml` unless explicitly stated.
   - Use capital letters and `_` to indicate that the value needs to be replaced.
-E.g., `api_key: YOUR_API_KEY` or `api_key: REPLACE_ME`.
+For example, `api_key: YOUR_API_KEY` or `api_key: REPLACE_ME`.
 - Integration and platform names should be a link to their respective documentation pages.

 ### Configuration Variables